younan-marietherese/Detecting-Antibiotic-Resistant-Bacteria-from-DNA/README.md

 # Detecting Antibiotic Resistant Bacteria from DNA

+This project is part of the AUB Artificial Intelligence and Data Science Professional Graduate Diploma and earned **Top 1** placement on the leaderboard.

 This project aims to detect antibiotic-resistant bacteria by analyzing DNA sequences.
 The goal is to identify specific genetic markers or mutations in bacterial DNA that confer resistance to antibiotics, using machine learning or bioinformatics approaches.

 ---